Carl Anton Larsen: Larsen and South Georgia

 In 1904, Larsen settled on the British island of South Georgia in the Antarctic, starting a new era of whaling.
 On Christmas Eve, 1904, he produced the first whale oil of the season in the newly built whaling station of Grytviken.
 With capital from Argentine, Norwegian and British sources, he founded the first Antarctic whaling corporation, the Compañía Argentina de Pesca (Argentine Fishing Company).
 Within a few years the Antarctic was producing about 70% of the world's whale oil.

-Larsen had chosen the whaling station's site during his 1902 visit while in command of the ship Antarctic of the Swedish Antarctic Expedition (1901–03) led by Otto Nordenskjöld.
-Larsen organized the construction of Grytviken ― a remarkable undertaking accomplished by a team of 60 Norwegians.
+Larsen had chosen the whaling station's site during his 1902 visit while in command of the Antarctic.
+Larsen organized the construction of Grytviken―a remarkable undertaking accomplished by a team of 60 Norwegians.
 As with other buildings, a church was pre-built in Norway and erected in Grytviken.
 This typical Norwegian-style church was consecrated as a Church of Norway church, on Christmas Day, 1913.
 In 1922, the funeral service for Sir Ernest Shackleton was conducted in the church before his burial in the church cemetery.
 Larsen established a meteorological observatory at Grytviken, which from 1905 was maintained in cooperation with the Argentine Meteorological Office under the British lease requirements of the whaling station until these changed in 1949.
 Larsen was also instrumental, with his brother, in introducing Reindeer to South Georgia in 1911, as a resource for recreational hunting for the people involved in the whaling industry.

 Larsen, like other managers and senior officers of the South Georgia whaling stations, lived in Grytviken together with his family including his wife, three daughters and two sons.
 In 1910, they obtained British citizenship, following an application filed with the British Magistrate of South Georgia in which Larsen declared: "I have given up my Norwegian citizens rights and have resided here since I started whaling in this colony on 16 November 1904 and have no reason to be of any other citizenship than British, as I have had and intend to have my residence here still for a long time."

+Larsen died in December 1925 while attempting to run a full-scale whale factory ship down towards the Ross Sea.